Table of Contents

 Does red light therapy decrease cortisol?

-Yes, it is possible that red light therapy can reduce cortisol levels, particularly for individuals who experience chronic stress.
-It achieves this by fighting inflammation, enhancing cellular energy, and inducing a relaxing effect on the body.
-This informs the brain to decrease cortisol production naturally.
+Yes, it is possible that red light therapy can help reduce cortisol levels, particularly for individuals experiencing chronic stress, by fighting inflammation and enhancing cellular energy.

 What color light lowers cortisol?